tips

 Entry/Exit System (EES)

-• Replace passport stamps
+• Replaces passport stamps

 You don't need to do anything before arrival.
+Registration happens at the border and is free.

-Types of Spanish Visas
+Types of Spanish visas

-Short-Stay Schengen Visa (Type C)
+Short-stay Schengen visa (Type C)

 For tourism, business, or family visits up to 90 days.
 This is what most non-visa-exempt travellers need.